-The 21st International Workshop on “Single Molecule Spectroscopy and Super-resolution Microscopy in the Life Sciences”, organized by PicoQuant GmbH from September 2 – 4, 2015, brought together researchers from Physics, Chemistry, and Biology to share their experiences and report on the latest developments in the field of ultrasensitive optical detection, both down to the single molecule level and beyond the classical diffraction limit.
+PicoQuant's International Workshop on “Single Molecule Spectroscopy and Super-resolution Microscopy in the Life Sciences”, held from September 14-16, 2016, brought together researchers form various scientific fields such as Physics, Biology, and Chemistry.
+This three day conference allowed attending scientists to report on and share their latest discoveries in ultrasensitive optical detection, both going down to the single molecule level as well as beyond the diffraction limit.

 The program is still available for download:

 The student contributions from this year were all of excellent quality, making the jury's job to select a winner a very difficult yet enjoyable task.
 The student award of 750 Euro went this year to Falk Scheider (University of Oxford, United Kingdom) who presented his research on “lipid and protein diffusion in actin-free plasma membrane vesicles”.

 The workshop on "Single Molecule Spectroscopy and Ultra Sensitive Analysis in the Life Sciences" is an annual event since 1995.
 To get an impression of our Single Molecule Workshops have a look at the video below.

 For a summary of each year's event, please select the year from the list below.

 Thank you for registering for the 22nd Single Molecule Workshop!

 An email with the supplied information has been sent to the provided address.×